johsteffens/beth/README.md

 I conceived this approach in May 2017.
 This project is the attempt of bringing this (and other ideas) into tangible shape.
 So far the Perspective turned out useful for object-instance management, dynamic arrays, comparison, serialization and other concepts for which one might traditionally fall back to using 'design patterns'.

-(More specific documentation is yet to come.)
+*More specific documentation is yet to come...*

 Some of the objectives are...
    * Bridging the gap between procedural and object oriented programming.